LucasDelfino92/morrowindsharp/modlist.md

 ## CONFLICT NOTES

-None of these mods' assets or plugins will conflict with one another.

 **Descriptive Shrines** will overwrite **Patch for Purists** shrine 0 gold fix, which removed the shrines' message asking you for 0 gold if your guild rank was two or better.

 **Religions Elaborated.esp** will conflict with **RR_Ghost_Gate_Fortress_Eng.ESP**, as the former's Ghostgate Temple Marker will teleport you underground.